 But I finally made the break in a moment of anger over an argument with my wife on whether Tkach, Sr. was corrupt or a “good guy.”
 I actually left the cult for her.
 I was angry at the WCG for a long time.
 I couldn’t figure out how I could have been so deceived.
 But it takes a lot of courage to leave and I congratulate any that have done it.

 P.S.
-I later came to see that I was a converted Christian before I ever entered the WCG.
+I was a converted Christian before I ever entered the WCG.